 - Gather your team in a small room and make one team member the zombie.

-- There can be 3 to 5 boundaries – each boundary can be crossed by the zombie after 5 minutes.
+- There are, in general, 3 to 5 boundaries – each boundary is crossed by the zombie after 5 minutes.

 - The rest of the team has to solve 5 or more puzzles and riddles together before the zombie reaches them.